neophob/fw-honeypot/README.md

 - blacklist stuff - get rid off and use statistics
-- dump whole traffic and let a LLM decide, what this traffic was, what happended and how malicious it is
+- dump whole traffic and let a LLM decide, what this traffic was, what happended and how malicious it is Analyze the traffic my honeypot received, figure out what the intent of this commands were in one short sentence ("Summary"). then print our color (red/yellow/green) depending on how evil/malicious the sent data is - where red is the worst

 - hexdump

 ```